diamond-org/flask-diamond/docs/blueprints.rst

 Facet: Blueprints
 =================

-As is explained in :doc:`model_view_controller_with_flask-diamond`, a *View* takes data from a Model and presents it (typically to a user).
+As is explained in :doc:`model-view-controller`, a *View* takes data from a Model and presents it (typically to a user).
 Often times, there are multiple Views of a data Model, and they may present different aspects of the Model.
 A common pattern for multiple views is the use of permissions to restrict functionality to users based upon their account role.
 The administrator may have a special *View* into the data that provides extra functionality that regular users do not have.

 Views are frequently written using *templates*, which have placeholders for variables that may be filled in by the application.
 In Flask-Diamond, the `Jinja templating language <http://jinja.pocoo.org/>`_ is used to generate HTML, javascript, CSS, and other web-facing files that create a user interface.
 By populating the template with data from the Model, the result is that users can interact with Model data.